radiantearth/crop-type-detection-ICLR-2020/solutions/KarimAmer/README.md

 # First Place Award

-This solution won the **First place overall award** and acheived the top score of 1.102264609 in the competiton.
+This solution won the **First place overall award** and achieved the top score of 1.102264609 in the competiton.

 ## Winner